locationtech/geogig/doc/manual/source/repo/hooks.rst

    params.put("message", msg.toLowerCase());

-Pre-execution hooks can halt the normal execution of the operation, and thus be used to perform diagnostic checks.
+Pre-execution hooks can halt the normal execution of the operation, and thus, be used to perform diagnostic checks.
 To indicate that the operation shouldn't be executed, a ``CannotRunGeogigOperationException`` has to be thrown.
 Any other exception type is assumed to be due to an error in the script and will not block the execution of the operation.